syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/ToolbarCustomization.md

 You can hide or show the toolbar items by specifying its icon name and set boolean value to false or true.

-N> You can customize icon by specifying its names like text, path, shapes, transform, rectangle, circle, arrow, flip, crop, rotate, reset, undo, Redo and save.
+N> You can customize icon by specifying its [names](/xamarin-android/sfimageeditor/toolbarcustomization#name)

 {% tabs %}